mvbasov/OMN/app/src/legacy/assets/md/default/Help.md

 From the begin of file any string contains valid metadata name and value (empty valye is valid) treat as page header string.
 Page header processed till first empty line or not valid meta name.
 No one meta strings is mandatory for this application but header processing rules applied to any page.
-Recommended minimum header is `Title: Page title` followed by one empty line.
+Recommended minimum meta header is `Title: Page title` or "#### Page title", if meta not used, followed by one empty line.
+4-th level header at 1-st line af file always treat as page title.

-New pages automatically create with Date: and Modified: meta set to current time also Author: meta set if defined in application settings.
+If "Enable Pelican CMS meta" option is enabled new pages automatically created with Date: and Modified: meta set to current time also Author: meta set if defined in application settings.

+If "Enable Pelican CMS meta" option is disabled new page automaticaly created with 4-th level header and the following empty line.

-Title meta set to Page(file) name relative to application data storage directory.
+Title meta set to Page(file) name relative to application data storage directory if title is empty.

 #### Valid metadata names
 ##### Title: